 Taupe and the Current Trends

 If you take a look at the current weathered wood finishes in furniture and flooring, you can see that the undertone of most of these trendy finishes is taupe.

 Because they are “grayer” than more traditional wood tones, they feel current.
-But Maria predicts (and I fully agree) that these weathered and reclaimed finishes are eventually all destined for the “shabby chic repaint pile” and that we will all be desperate to paint them white in 5 or 10 years just like the pickled and golden oak finishes of yester-years.
+However, these weathered and reclaimed finishes are eventually all destined for the “shabby chic repaint pile” and we will all be desperate to paint them white in 5 or 10 years just like the pickled and golden oak finishes of yester-years.

 So taupe seems to be doing well for itself as the warmer cousin of the gray trend.
 But if the trend is about fresher interiors with more colour, then taupe is a slightly stunted imposter because it dictates an earthier colour palette that is much more limited in range.